beling/book-pl/src/ch09-02-recoverable-errors-with-result.md

 `File::open("hello.txt")?`.
 We still have a `?` at the end of the `read_to_string` call, and we still return an `Ok` value containing the username in `s` when both `File::open` and `read_to_string` succeed rather than returning errors.
-The functionality is again the same as in Listing 9-6 and Listing 9-7; this is just a different, more ergonomic way to write it.
+The functionality is again the same as in listing 9-6 and Listing 9-7; this is just a different, more ergonomic way to write it.

-Speaking of different ways to write this function, Listing 9-9 shows that there’s a way to make this even shorter.
+Speaking of different ways to write this function, listing 9-9 shows that there’s a way to make this even shorter.

-<span class="filename">Filename: src/main.rs</span>
+<span class="filename">Plik: src/main.rs</span>

 <!-- Deliberately not using rustdoc_include here; the `main` function in the
 file panics.
 We do want to include it for reader experimentation purposes, but